simpleanalytics/blog/_posts/2022-03-22-website-analytics-without-cookies.md

 # 1. How does Google Analytics work?

 Google Analytics is by far the most used analytics tool on the planet.
-At least 86% of the websites that are using an analytics tool, are using Google Analytics.
+At least 86% of the websites that use an analytics tool use Google Analytics.
 It's a free tool, but it comes at a cost.

-To understand why Google Analytics has come under pressure lately, it's key to understand how Google Analytics works and what implications it brings.
+To understand why Google Analytics has come under pressure lately, it's key to know how it works and what implications it brings.

 ## 1.1 Does Google Analytics use cookies?

-If you install Google Analytics to track your website performance you need to set first-party cookies to:
+If you install Google Analytics to track your website performance, you need to set first-party cookies to:

 - Identify unique visitors
 - Identify unique sessions